pclonan/sinatra/README.md

 # The Sinatra app for REA Group

-The following process describes the deployment of the REA Group Sinatra app. https://github.com/rea-cruitment/simple-sinatra-app
+The following process describes the deployment of the REA Group Sinatra app.<br>

+https://github.com/rea-cruitment/simple-sinatra-app

 The deployment of the O/S is controlled using Vagrant.
 The O/S version is Centos 7.2.